Abdulkarim-Alomar/LeonWebsite/README.md

 # LeonWebsite
 Leon Website
-My First HTML and CSS Project.........
+My First HTML and CSS and Javascript Project.........
 I got this design from [graphberry].
 This is the link of the website (https://www.graphberry.com/).........
 The name of the design is Leon - PSD Agency Template...........
 This is the link of the design (https://www.graphberry.com/item/leon-psd-agency-template)...........
-To show the Project ()
+To show the Project (https://abdulkarim-alomar.github.io/LeonWebsite/)